Hobonichi Techo Planner Review

 This is a third party cover for the Hobonichi Techo A6.
 It also has the clear plastic cover on cover which is from Hobonichi.

-Unlike the Hobonichi Weeks, the Hobonichi Techo Planner Book does not have a variety of cover options.
+Unlike the Hobonichi Weeks, the Hobonichi Techo does not come in a variety of color options.

 The cover is a textured black flexible covered cardboard.
-Basically, it is pretty flimsy and if you don’t put a cover on it – then the book will surely show signs of wear.
+Basically, it is pretty flimsy and if you don’t put a cover on it – then the book will surely show signs of wear by the end of the year.

-Unfortunately the third party teal mandala flower cover that I use on my book in this review is no longer available in the A6 size.
-You can find it in the A5 size here but it will NOT fit on the Hobonichi Techo Original or Planner Book.
+Unfortunately the third party teal mandala flower cover that I use on my book in this review is no longer available.

-Another interesting thing that fans do is use a clear plastic cover over their decorative cover.
+Another interesting thing that you can do is use a clear plastic cover over your decorative cover.
 This clear cover is made by Hobonichi and is called a cover on cover because it is designed to go over another cover and will be too big to fit on the book itself.

 Hobinichi Techo Planner Book Walk Through